surfer190/fixes/docs/postgres/postgres-up-and-running.md

 * psql - postgreSQL's command line interface that comes with the core distribution
 * pgAdmin - a popular, free GUI tool for Postgres.
 It is the `postgres` version of MySQLWorkbench.
 Although I have found MySQL workbench superior to use.
 That being said administration and monitoring can be done on pgAdmin as it is open source. pgAdmin does not have a desktop app is is used through a browser.
 * phpPgAdmin - Postgres version of PHPMyAdmin.
-Don;t use this thing it is shit.
+Not the best tool - but horses for courses.
 * Adminer - Useful if you are manging postgres and other databases together.
 A lightweight PHP application.
 It has a nice relational diagrammer (which makes up for PgAdmin's lack of one).
 It is a lowest common denominator package.

 ### Postgres Databse Objects